Wellness at Work: Why?

 Job strain – characterized as high external demands with low levels of reward or control – has been associated to self-reported ill health, adverse mental health outcomes as well as a spectrum of chronic diseases, right from diabetes and heart disease to depression and rheumatoid arthritis.

-If we could flip the model and create the workplace, a place for stress reduction – or at least a place that offers meaningful resilience building and coping skills – we could actually make a large impact on the prevalence of chronic disease.
+If we could flip the model and create the workplace, a place for stress reduction – or at least a place that offers meaningful resilience building and coping skills – we could actually make a large impact on the prevalence of the chronic disease.

 As an employer, you have the chance to shift the course of history by becoming focused on creating the healthiest environment possible for your workforce during the workday.